 Either way, it is a big problem that has an easy solution.

-The camera needs more light to create a good image accurately representing the original; this is why the flash is always on.
+The camera needs more light to create a good image accurately representing the original, so the flash is always on.
 There will be too much light only if the camera has more light than it needs, such as in the heat of the day under direct sunlight.

 Overexposure Of The Instax Mini 11

-Overexposure is when the picture has too much light, which is not something that will happen unless the light surrounding the camera is brighter than it needs to be.
+Overexposure is when the picture has too much light, which will not happen unless the light surrounding the camera is brighter than it needs to be.
 The Polaroid needs a substantial amount of light to work correctly, even when you are outside.

 The best way to prevent overexposure is to ensure you are not trying to take a picture when the camera lens is pointed directly at the sun or whatever bright light is in the area.